Kaiwon9912/CookBook_App/README.md

-🌟 Features
+<h2>🌟 Features</h2>
-Recipe Search: Discover new recipes using the powerful search functionality.
+<p>Recipe Search: Discover new recipes using the powerful search functionality.</p>
-Detailed Recipe Information: Get comprehensive details about ingredients, steps, and more.
+<p>Detailed Recipe Information: Get comprehensive details about ingredients, steps, and more.</p>
-Favorites: Save your favorite recipes for quick access.
+<p>Favorites: Save your favorite recipes for quick access.</p>
-Offline Access: Access saved recipes even without an internet connection.
+<p>Offline Access: Access saved recipes even without an internet connection.</p>
-📚 Usage
+<h2>📚 Usage</h2>
-Explore Recipes: Browse through a wide variety of recipes inspired by "Dungeon Meshi."
+<p>Explore Recipes: Browse through a wide variety of recipes inspired by "Dungeon Meshi."</p>
-Search Recipes: Use the search bar to find specific recipes or ingredients.
+<p>Search Recipes: Use the search bar to find specific recipes or ingredients.</p>
-View Recipe Details: Click on a recipe to see detailed information, including ingredients, instructions, and images.
+<p>View Recipe Details: Click on a recipe to see detailed information, including ingredients, instructions, and images.</p>
-Save Favorites: Tap the favorite icon to save recipes to your favorites list for easy access later.
+<p>Save Favorites: Tap the favorite icon to save recipes to your favorites list for easy access later.</p>
-🌐 API Integration
+<h2>🌐 API Integration</h2>
 Dungeon Meshi leverages TheMealDB API to fetch a rich collection of recipes.
 Ensure you have a stable internet connection for fetching recipes online.

-📦 Local Data Storage
+<h2>📦 Local Data Storage</h2>
 We use Hive.Box for local storage, ensuring that your saved recipes and preferences are securely stored on your device.